HTTP Poller

 Authentication

-The type of authentication used to access the HTTP endpoint.
-Authentication options are None, Basic, Certificate, or OAuth.
+Specifies the type of authentication used to access the HTTP endpoint.
+The options are None, Basic, Certificate, and OAuth.

 String